Custody Attorney in Ogden

 Modifying a Custody Order

-Utah law provides a specific process that one must follow before they can modify a custody order.
+Utah law provides a specific process that one must follow before one can modify a custody order.
 We discussed this process extensively in a video and blog post that you can access here, or you can continue reading the simplified process below.

 How to Modify a Custody Order in Utah